 Secondary data and information were collected by searching from PubMed, Science Direct, Research Gate, Google Scholar, Google, CD-ROM, and previous research and survey reports.
 MS-Excel is used to process all collected information by microcomputer.
 Responses to the completed questionnaires were numerically coded and analyzed using a Microsoft Excel sheet.
 Moreover, descriptive statistics such as frequency and percentage distribution were used to analyze data, and graphs and tables were used to interpret the findings.

-The investigation, and writing-original draft, were prepared by I.H.S.; modifying draft preparation, editing, data creation, and figures were prepared by T.A.E. and A.K.B.; Writing review, Editing, Visualization, and References were prepared by S.K.B.
+The investigation, writing-original draft, was prepared by I.H.S, modifying draft preparation, editing, data creation, and figures were prepared by T.A.E. and A.K.B, Writing review, Editing, Visualization, and References were prepared by S.K.B.
 All authors have read and agreed to the published version of the manuscript.

 We want to express our sincere gratitude to the Department of Biotechnology and Genetic Engineering, Bangabandhu Sheikh Mujibur Rahman Science and Technology University, Gopalganj, which has been dedicated to providing technological support.